Míne Bean Uí Chribín: Involvement in Roscommon Case

 In 2009, allegations emerged that she had helped parents obtain a High Court injunction to prevent children being taken into care in an incest case in County Roscommon.

 During the case, a Health Service Executive childcare manager said that Uí Chribín had contacted him to argue that the family needed support, not intrusion.
 He admitted that he had no evidence she was involved in the application, but suspected she was.
 She denied having any part in the application, saying she would not believe a "Hail Mary" from healthcare workers.

 The mother in the case was jailed for offences including incest, sexual assault and neglect of her children.

 In a statement to the Irish Independent, Uí Chribín denied providing any financial or legal assistance in the case and said that any help was "given in good faith".
 She said she was "shocked to learn of the revelations that have unfolded", accusing State officials of trying to scapegoat her to "deflect blame."

 The Health Service Executive report into the case was released in 2010 and did not name anyone, though it did say a "Mrs B" contacted the Garda Síochána (police) after the High Court injunction was granted in October 2000.
 It also stated that a "Mrs B" wrote to the Minister for Children, asking the minister to stop the Western Health Board from "persecuting" the family.

-Family

-She married Gus Ó Chribín and they had six children.
-Her husband and one son predeceased her.
-One of her daughters, Áine Ní Chribín joined the Carmelites of the Holy Face (which later became the Palmarian Catholic Church) at the age of 17 and was a nun in Spain for 17 years before leaving; this was the subject of a TG4 documentary in 2000.
-The wider family had briefly been associated with the Palmarians in the 1970s, however for Míne Bean Uí Chribín herself this was only for a brief time until she became associated with the Society of St. Pius X and after the death of John Paul II, the Indult Catholic community.